watanaberyunosuke/data-stack-airflow-etl/README.md

-# Airflow ETL Pipeline - Juice Shop
+# Airflow ETL Pipeline - Chemist

 This is WIP